tmtxt/tmtxt.github.com/_posts/2023-09-12-lets-build-product-not-software-part-3.md

   - That means the Users can use it
 - Be clear about the target users and decide whether this feature is necessary for that target users.
 - A clear definition of **Done**
-  - Done is when the feature is all the way to Production and shipped to the user.
+  - Done is when the feature flows all the way to Production and is shipped to the user.
 You don't have to come back anymore
-- Do NOT include future work.
+- Do **NOT** include future work.
-- Prioritization: be `80-20`, highest value with smallest effort first.
+- Prioritization: be **80-20**, highest value with smallest effort first.

 ![prioritization](/files/2023-08-17-lets-build-product-instead-of-software/prioritization.png)